fleetdm/fleet/handbook/business-operations/README.md

 #### Purchasing a company-issued device
-Fleet provides laptops for team members to use while working at Fleet.
+Fleet provides laptops for core team members to use while working at Fleet.
 As soon as an offer is accepted, Nathan Holliday will reach out to the new team member to start this process, and will work with the new team member to get their laptop purchased and shipped to them on time.

 ##### Selecting a laptop
 Most of the team at Fleet uses 16" MacBook Pros, but team members are free to choose any laptop or operating system that works for them, as long as the price [is within reason](#spending-company-money) and supported by our device management solution.
 (Good news: Since Fleet uses Fleet for device management, every operating system is supported!)